AtlasOfLivingAustralia/ala-citation-plugin/README.md

 The templates in the `bibliography` view directory can be customised to format whichever way you happen to like by adding an appropriate template to your application.
-Most templates simply forward to either `_article_generic`, `item_generic` or `publication_generic` so overriding these templates will
+Most templates simply forward to either `_article_generic`, `item_generic` or `publication_generic` so overriding these templates will update most bibliographic entries.

 The bibliography CSS can also be adjusted, as required.